Homogenization and Phase Separation with Fixed Wells -- The Supercritical Case: Liminf Inequality

-We now want to pass to the limit in the above inequality as $\eta\to0$.
-For, we would like to use the function $W^\eta$.
-The problem is that $v_n^\eta(x,\cdot)$ might not satisfy, for all $x\in\Omega$, the require bound to be an admissible competitor for the minimization problem defining $W^\eta$.
+We now want to pass to the limit in the above inequality as $n \to \infty$, replacing $W$ by $W^\eta$.
+Observe that $v_n^\eta(x,\cdot)$ might not satisfy, for a.e $x\in\Omega$, the required bound to be an admissible competitor for the minimization problem defining $W^\eta$.
 Thus, we reason as follows.
 Define

 Then, for each $x\in \o_n^\eta$, we have that $v_n^\eta(x,\cdot)\in\mathcal{A}_\eta$ (see Definition \ref{def:W_eta}).
 We can estimate

 We claim that